Direct Relief re-ordering crucial medical supplies as reserves dwindle - KEYT | KCOY

 Tighe said to help combat the coronavirus pandemic, Direct Relief just received two gifts, one from Clorox in the amount of $3 million dollars and one from Verizon, in the amount of $2.5 million dollars.

-For more information about Direct Relief or to make a donation, click the following link: https://www.directrelief.org/about/
+For more information about Direct Relief or to make a donation, click here.

 Comments